soisy/codedeployer/README.md

 **Point 1** and **2** are self explanatory.

 **Point 3** requires you to create a directory under `deploy/hook-script` for each instance group you want to deploy to.
+You should duplicate the `instance-template` directory, change its name to the match the deployment group and adjust its content.

 For example, if you wish to deploy to `ec2-alfa` and `ec2-beta` instance groups, the tree will look like this:

 ```